awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 To create a [customer master key](concepts.md#master_keys) \(CMK\), use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation\.
 The examples in this section create a symmetric CMK\.
 The `Description` parameter used in these examples is optional\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.

+For help with creating CMKs in the AWS KMS console, see [Creating Keys](create-keys.md)\.

 ------
 #### [ Java ]